stjudecloud/docs/docs/guides/data/creating-a-cloud-app.md

 The `dxapp.json` file is a JSON file that contains metadata about the application we are writing that are needed to build and run the app on the DNAnexus Platform.
 Most notably, you will need to specify all of the inputs your app requires (both input files or any settings you can tune), output files, and other options such as the number of cores and memory required to run the tool.
 To see the full list of fields, refer to the [DNAnexus wiki](https://wiki.dnanexus.com/dxapp.json) guide on the application metadata.

-The `dx_fastqc_example_app.sh` file is a bash script is what will be executed when the application is run.
+The `dx-fastqc-example-app.sh` file is a bash script is what will be executed when the application is run.
 Any executable binaries that accompany the application, such as other tools or scripts, are placed in the `resources` folder.
 From there, we can call the executable from within the app when it is run.

 ## Creating the Project